ooblex/ooblex/README.md

 Ooblex was developed for use on a server with a solid internet connection, an Intel 28-core CPU, and 16-GB of RAM.
 System requirements will vary greatly depending on application, however our goal is to allow for deployment onto even edge devices, such as a Raspberry Pi 3 with an attached Intel Movidous AI accelerator.

 A domain name is required for a full installation as SSL is often required for WebRTC browser support.
 Point a valid domain (or subdomain) at your public server's IP address.
+I might recommend Namecheap.com and searching for something for $1 that you can use if just testing.

-It is also recommended that all ports be made available and open to the server, as port tunneling and WebRTC TURN servers are out of scope of the provided support.
+It is also recommended that all ports be made available and open to the server, as port tunneling and WebRTC TURN servers are out of scope of the provided support here.

 ## Installing onto Ubuntu 18.04

-We're are assuming a working and fresh deployment of a Ubuntu server.
+We're are assuming a working and fresh deployment of a Ubuntu server, logged in as the root user in this example.

-If a GRUB error occurs during installation, please see: https://askubuntu.com/questions/1040974/ubuntu-server-18-04-apt-get-fails
+If a GRUB error occurs during installation, you may need to load the maintainer's default.
+Please see: https://askubuntu.com/questions/1040974/ubuntu-server-18-04-apt-get-fails

+Otherwise, start by entering the following commands, line by line, into the Ubuntu terminal.

 ```
 cd ~
 sudo apt-get update